 Currently a resident of Chicago, I was born in Communist occupied Prague, Czechoslovakia in 1958, and moved with family to Dallas, Texas in 1969 to an apartment just blocks away from Southern Methodist University.
 Many years later I attended SMU as “an older than average student” and in 1990 received a BFA with heavy concentration in sculpture and photography.
-While at SMU, I attended the Yale Summer Program in Norfolk, Connecticut.
+While at SMU, I attended the Yale School of Art Summer Program in Norfolk, Connecticut.
 Marriage brought me to Chicago where, in 1994, I earned an MFA with focus in sculpture from the University of Chicago.

 A full-time artist since 1994, I’ve exhibited extensively at regional museums, art centers, and university galleries throughout the United States.
 Exhibitions abroad include: U.S. Embassies in Moscow, Ankara, and Abuja; National Art Museum of China in Beijing; alternative galleries in London, Rome, Berlin, Jena- Germany, and Veliko Tarnovo- Bulgaria; also Bridges Mathematical Art Exhibitions in Linz, Austria and Stockholm, Sweden.
 In 2005, I began working with art consulting firms, galleries, and individual clients to create site-specific, private and public commissions.

 The road towards my signature process of creating math generated work and crocheting fiberglass really began in 1992 when I started making sculpture that dealt with abstracting narratives of identity.
 Within this context, an exploration of fiberglass and resin led me to crocheting fiberglass roving.
 Years later, the same pursuit led me to creating patterns from math sequences and forms anchored in grid and Pascal’s Triangle.